joaomh/numerical-methods/README.md

 # Numerical Methods

-This repository contains the main numerical methods algorithms implemented in Python, Julia, MATLAB and C ++.
+This repository contains the main numerical methods algorithms implemented in Python(jupyter notebook), Julia, MATLAB and C ++.

 Each algorithm has its own separate README ( or jupyter notebook file .ipynb) with related explanations and links for further reading.

+**Note** I'll focus on jupyter notebooks, and then after i'll implement in other programming language

 ## Contents